Heck yes! You CAN Sanitize With Sunshine.

 It’s another way of helping everyone’s immune system.

 Some people are under the impression that you can shine UV light on the skin to kill the coronavirus.
 They don’t have a basic understanding of microbiology.
-Ultraviolet light is good for diminishing the virility of the virus, not for killing it in someone.
+Ultraviolet light is useful for diminishing the virility of the virus, not for killing it in someone.
 That makes no sense.

 Where the quote “sunlight is the best disinfectant” comes from